tmasthay/MathModeling/README.md

 All example codes are in the ```code``` directory.

 # Author Contact
+Please contact me at tyler@oden.utexas.edu or tylermasthay@gmail.com for any suggestions as stated below.

+1. Topics you would like to see covered.
+2. Examples with code
-We welcome any suggestions for (a) what topics you would like to see covered in more detail, (b) examples with code, and/or (c) ideas for illustrative problems and/or coding assigments that would augment this course's learning objectives.
+3. Ideas for illustrative problems and/or coding assigments that would augment this course's learning objectives.

-Please contact me at tyler@oden.utexas.edu or tylermasthay@gmail.com for any suggestions as stated above.
+4. Typos and errata!